Use space to open navigation items

 Extended Trading Hours

-Please note that any extended trading after 12 midnight will require a Category B Community Impact Statement (CISB)
+Please note that any extended trading after 12.00am will require a Statement of Risk and Potential Effects (SoRPE).

 Business activity or kind of premises Extended hours